lagom/lagom/docs/manual/java/guide/broker/KafkaClient.md

 ## Configuration

-The Lagom Kafka Client implementation is built using [akka-stream-kafka](https://github.com/akka/reactive-kafka).
-The akka-stream-kafka library wraps the official [Apache Java Kafka client](https://kafka.apache.org/documentation.html) and exposes a (Akka) stream based API to publish/consume messages to/from Kafka.
+The Lagom Kafka Client implementation is built using [Alpakka Kafka](https://github.com/akka/alpakka-kafka).
+The Alpakka Kafka library wraps the official [Apache Java Kafka client](https://kafka.apache.org/documentation.html) and exposes a (Akka) stream based API to publish/consume messages to/from Kafka.
 Therefore, we have effectively three libraries at play, with each of them exposing its own configuration.
 Let's explore the configuration keys exposed by each layer, starting with the one sitting at the top, i.e., the Lagom Kafka Client.

 ### Lagom Kafka Client